kogilo/mathematica/README.md

 # Wolfram Language kernel for Jupyter notebooks

+After you carefully follow the instruction mentioned below and install the Wolfram on your system, run the following code to activate it

+<code>wolframscript -activate</code>

 Jupyter provides a protocol (ZMQ) to connect their notebooks to various languages.
 This project defines a Wolfram Language kernel which can be used in Jupyter notebooks.

 # Prerequisites